01mf02/jq-lang-spec/spec.typ

 we cannot use the original lowering for updates, because the defining equations for
 $fold x "as" var(x) (var(y); f)$ would have the shape $var(y) | ...$,
 which is undefined on the left-hand side of an update.
-However, the lowering in @tab:lowering avoids this issue, so it can be used on the left-hand side of updates.
+However, the lowering in @tab:lowering avoids this issue by not binding the output of $f_y$ to a variable, so it can be used on the left-hand side of updates.

 To obtain an intuition about how the update evaluation of a fold looks like, we can take